Abstracting the Traffic of Nonlinear Event-Triggered Control Systems: Introduction

 \section{Introduction}

-The widespread use of networked control systems (NCS) and shared digital platforms, that act as controllers for multiple control loops simultaneously, asks for effective solutions regarding consumption of bandwidth and computational resources.
-Specifically, periodic sampling seems inefficient, as it often leads to unnecessary sampling, communication and control computation.
-To tackle this inefficiency, the community has shifted its focus to aperiodic sampling strategies; the most prominent ones being Event-Triggered Control (ETC) \cite{arzen1999, heemels1999, astrom2002comparison, tabuada2007etc, lunze2010state, small_gain_robust_etc, girard2015dynamicetc} and Self-Triggered Control (STC) \cite{velasco2003self, wang2009stc, mazo2010stciss, tosample, delimpaltadakis_tac, delimpaltadakis2020region}.
-For an introduction to ETC and STC, the reader is referred to \cite{2012introtoetc_stc}.

-Both ETC and STC determine sampling instants in a way such that communication between the sensors and the controller is minimized, while certain performance specifications are met (e.g. stability, convergence rate, etc.).
-Particularly in ETC, the sensors measure continuously the system's state, and the sampling instants are determined by the satisfaction of a certain state-dependent \textit{triggering condition}, which is evaluated at the sensors' end.
-On the other hand, in STC the controller uses the previous measurement to decide the next sampling instant.
-However, due to this open-loop nature of sampling, STC is generally considered less robust than ETC, as the controller does not employ any (possibly critical) information on the state between sampling instants.
+Event-Triggered Control (ETC, \cite{astrom2002comparison, tabuada2007etc, small_gain_robust_etc, girard2015dynamicetc, 2012introtoetc_stc}) determines sampling instants such that communication between the sensors and the controller is efficient, while certain performance specifications are met (e.g. stability).
+The sensors measure continuously the system's state, and transmit measurements only when they detect satisfaction of a certain \textit{triggering condition}.

-Even though the vast research on ETC has shown promising results, there are still open problems that stand in the way of it becoming the main sampling paradigm in NCS.
-One such problem is the scheduling of communication traffic in networks of ETC loops.
-In contrast to periodic sampling, where the sampling instants are known by construction, ETC sampling instants are generally unknown, due to the event-based nature of sampling.
+Although the vast research on ETC shows promising results on reducing bandwidth/energy usage, there are open problems, hindering its application in shared networks.
+One such problem is scheduling of communication traffic in networks of multiple ETC loops; i.e., determining at each time which of the loops will occupy the communication channel, such that they all communicate timely without packet collisions, while the desired performance is met.
+In contrast to periodic sampling, where sampling instants are known by construction, ETC sampling times are generally unknown, due to the sampling's event-based nature.
 This renders scheduling of ETC traffic a challenging problem.
-One way of approaching it is the controller/sampler/scheduler co-design techniques \cite{buttazzo1998elastic, caccamo2000elastic, bhattacharya2004anytime, fontanelli2008scheduling, areqi2015scheduling, lu2002feedback, cervin2005control}.
-According to such strategies, given a network of control loops, the controllers, the sampling instants and the scheduler are all designed in a coupled manner, such that resource utilization is efficient, while certain performance specifications are satisfied.
-However, such approaches show a lack of versatility, as for example the whole design process has to be applied from scratch, when a new control loop joins the network.
+One way of approaching it is the co-design techniques of \cite{buttazzo1998elastic, caccamo2000elastic, bhattacharya2004anytime, fontanelli2008scheduling, areqi2015scheduling, lu2002feedback, cervin2005control}.
+According to such strategies, given a network of control loops, the controllers, the sampling instants and the scheduler are designed in a coupled manner.
+However, these approaches lack versatility, as the whole design process is applied from scratch, when a new loop joins the network.